micro-ROS/micro_ros_setup/README.md

 ## Configuring micro-ROS firmware

 By running `configure_firmware.sh` command the installed firmware is configured and modified in a pre-build step.
-Usually this command will show its usage if parameters are required:
+This command will show its usage if parameters are not provided:

 ```
 ros2 run micro_ros_setup configure_firmware.sh [configuration] [options]